Find out when transactions involving land and buildings are exempt from VAT.

 11.8 Shared premises

 If you’re the owner or tenant of the premises and you do not grant other occupants an exempt licence to occupy land (see paragraph 2.5 and 2.6), then any service charge you make is standard-rated.
 This applies even if you’re simply passing on an appropriate share of your costs.
 The only exception is if you’re paying and recharging a bill that is entirely the liability of another occupant, such as a phone bill or insurance premium in the other occupant’s name.
 You can treat such payments as disbursements.
-You can find more information on disbursements in VAT guide (Notice 700).
+You can find more information on disbursements in the VAT guide (VAT Notice 700).

-12. Service charges on dwellings
+12. Service charges and residential accommodation

 12.1 The basic position